streathamchess/streathamchess.github.io/calendar/index.md

 jq_disable: false
 ---

-**The Club Calendar for 2019-2020 is currently being finalized.**
+**The Club Calendar for 2019-20 is currently being finalized.**

 The calendar below is mostly complete, but a couple of fixtures in 2020 are likely to be rearranged.

-See the notes at the end of the calendar for more details.
+See the notes section at the end of the calendar for more details.

 {% include fewseconds.html %}